| Micro CHP units are unable to provide

 material utilising the high latent heat capacity of, for example,

 paraffin wax can result in a compact but high capacity unit.
+Field trials of this

 concept with the WhisperGen